 Families experiencing homelessness may participate in RRH programs if they are unable to exit homelessness on their own or through other assistance and who need focused, individualized assistance to quickly secure and stabilize in permanent housing.
-Families must have income below 35% AMI for all programs All families are screened using the standardized Housing Assistance Screening Tool (HAST) and referral process within 5 business days of shelter entry in order to determine the most appropriate, next-step re- housing assistance.
-The HAST is used to provide system-wide coordinated access to re- housing assistance and determines potential eligibility and prioritization for RRH and/or PSH through USHS.
+Families must have income below 35% AMI for all programs All families are screened using the standardized Housing Assistance Screening Tool (HAST) and referral process within 5 business days of shelter entry in order to determine the most appropriate, next-step rehousing assistance.
+The HAST is used to provide system-wide coordinated access to re-housing assistance and determines potential eligibility and prioritization for RRH and/or PSH through USHS.
 RRH providers use the Housing Assistance Screen Tool to determine RRH eligibility and, when RRH capacity is limited, prioritization among eligible families.
 The Housing Assistance Screening Tool and related guidance is located here.

-Applicability - HFF RRH, TSA RRH, TSA J2H, VOA RRH, YMCA RRH, YMCA DV RRH, HFF TAY RRH and TH RRH, HFF Intensive, HFF Housing for Pregnant Women
+Applicability - HFF RRH, HFF J2H, VOA RRH, YMCA RRH, YMCA DV RRH, YWCA RRH, HFF TAY RRH and TH RRH, HFF Intensive, CHOICES DV RRH